NethServer/ns8-docs/nethvoice.rst

 * :ref:`Preferences <panel-preferences>`
 * :ref:`LDAP Phonebook <panel-phonebook>`

-Once the settings are saved, they can be modified again from the :guilabel:Devices > Models page, :guilabel:`Default Settings`.
+Once the settings are saved, they can be modified again from the :guilabel:`Devices > Models page`, :guilabel:`Default Settings`.

 Phones
 ------